wallaby-rails/wallaby-rails/docs/servicer.md

 end
 ```

+## authorizer

+> since 5.2.0

+It's the instance of [Model Authorizer](authorizer.md) that does authorization for the model and the action

 # CRUD

 ## permit

 This is the template method to whitelist parameters for mass assignment automatically.
-The permitted params works differently for different ORMs, for example:
+It works differently for different ORMs, for example:

 - ActiveRecord